keyandcableco/Chord-Scale_Diagram_Gen/README.md

 - Each click of "Generate PDF" runs independently -- the form doesn't remember previous chords, matching the simpler one-document-per-run workflow.
+- Want multiple chords or scales combined into one document -- say, a whole harmonized scale's chords alongside a few extra chords you spell by hand, all in one PDF?
+The command-line version (`chord_diagram.py`, run directly with `python3 chord_diagram.py`) supports this: after each chord or scale, it asks "Add another chord or scale?" and keeps looping until you say no, then builds everything into a single combined document.
+The web form here is intentionally simpler -- one chord or scale, one document, one click -- so if you want that extra flexibility, use the CLI directly instead.
 - This is meant for one person using it locally.
 It is not hardened for being exposed on a network or used by multiple people at once.